sublimetext-io/docs.sublimetext.io/docs/guide/setup-examples/remote_dev.md

 This guide will help you if

 - you have all your code on your laptop
+- you have SSH access to your server
 - you want to edit your code locally in ST and automatically push the changes to the server
 - you sometimes edit untracked files or config files on the server